hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 #### Versions

-The currently released version of Java is 7.
-Java 8 is due out sometime in 2014.
+The currently released version of Java is 8.

 To find out what version of Java you have installed, type